practical-coder/booknotes/README.md

 # booknotes
-BookNotes api to manage notes about books using MongoDB
+BookNotes is an api to manage notes about books.
+Using Gin framework and MongoDB as a storage.